TanStack/router/docs/framework/react/guide/deferred-data-loading.md

   )
 }
 ```
+> 🧠 Quick tip: If your component is code-split, you can use the [getRouteApi function](./guide/code-splitting#manually-accessing-route-apis-in-other-files-with-the-routeapi-class) to avoid having to import the `Route` configuration to get access to the typed `useLoaderData()` hook.

 The `Await` component resolves the promise by triggering the nearest suspense boundary until it is resolved, after which it renders the component's `children` as a function with the resolved data.